nyu-pl-fa22/hw07-sol/README.md

 ```

 computes the term `t[s/x]` obtained from `t` by substituting all free
 occurrences of `x` in `t` by `s`.
-This function is used by the
+You will use this function later to
-interpreter in module `Eval` to evaluate function applications via
+implement the interpreter in module `Eval`.
+Specifically, it will be
-beta-reduction.
+used to evaluate function applications using beta-reduction.

 Since our interpreter will only evaluate closed terms (i.e. terms that
 have no free variables), the interpreter maintains the invariant that